christofferholmstedt/linux-wpan-dev/README.md

 * Keep linux-kernel version up to date with latest wpan additions
 * Update U-Boot to newer version
 * Add support for Raspberry Pi Model B+
-* Add support for Raspberry Pi Model 2 Model B
+* Add support for Raspberry Pi 2 Model B
 * Add support for BeagleBone Black
 * Add support for Raspberry Pi Model A+
   * Need to pre-load with wpan-tools and configure it automatically on